Fe-r-oz/Fe-r-oz.github.io/_pages/about.md

 * I am particularly excited about the prospect of collaboratively navigating through the intersections of different domains, fostering a holistic approach that can offer comprehensive and impactful solutions to the multifaceted challenges we face today.

- ## Online Courses and Volunteer Work
+## ONLINE COURSES/VOLUNTEER WORK

  * **Quantum Computing Scholar**, Sep 2023 - April 2024
     * Organization: The Coding School
-  * Accepted into The Coding School’s-Qubit by Qubit: Introduction to Quantum Computing course, a two-semester program which provides a comprehensive introduction to quantum computing, covering topics like quantum mechanics, quantum information and computation, and quantum hardware.
-  * Semester 1 and 2: Grade: A
+    * Completed Qubit by Qubit’s intensive two-semester course (The Coding School), covering quantum mechanics, algorithms, and hardware.
+Achieved Grade: A.

-* **Quantum Computing Fellow**, Sep 2023 - Nov 2023
+*  **Quantum Computing Scholar** and **Fellow**
    * Organization: Womanium
-   * Co-authored a case study titled ’Quantum Solutions Launchpad-Xanadu-Linear Combination of Unitaries decompositions’ with [Dr. Mojde Fadaie](https://scholar.google.com/citations?user=Sg4qHUAAAAAJ&hl=en).
+   * Fellow (Sep 2023 - Nov 2023): Co-authored a case study on Quantum Solutions Launchpad-Xanadu-LCU decompositions with [Dr. Mojde Fadaie](https://scholar.google.com/citations?user=Sg4qHUAAAAAJ&hl=en).
-   * Authored the following sections in case study namely 1) Quantum Chemistry, 2) Unitarity from Marginal Probability Preservation in Quantum Mechanics, 3) Hamiltonian and Unitary Evolution in Quantum Systems, 4) LCU Method in Quantum Chemistry

-* **Global Quantum Computing Scholar**, July 2023 - Aug 2023
+   * Quantum Computing Scholar (Jul 2023 - Aug 2023): Published articles on Medium covering fundamentals and advancements in quantum computing technologies
-  * Organization: Womanium
-  * 16x Publications on Medium with comprehensive analysis of the fundamentals as well as latest advancements on Superconducting, Neutral Atom, Photonic, Silicon, and Trapped Ion Quantum Computing.
-  * Founded [Quantum Engineering Publication](https://pragmaticlyabstract.medium.com/list/quantum-computingengineering-a2f46166b8b7), to promote Quantum Education In Pakistan.
-  * Led Womanium Global Media Project Initiative on LinkedIn, Twitter and Medium.